Diabetes-Friendly Recipe: Bottle Gourd and Mung Bean Curry

 - Add chopped bottle gourd and turmeric powder.
 Mix with moong dal.
 Add some more water if needed.
 Cover the pan.
 Stir it at intervals.
 Cook till bottle gourd and moong dal cook properly and become almost dry.

-- Bottle gourd and mung bean curry is ready to eat.
+- The bottle gourd and mung bean curry is ready to eat.
 Serve this side dish with roti, boiled rice, or pancakes.
 Enjoy!

-3. This is a mild spicy curry.
-You can eat 2-3 table spoons of this side dish just like a salad for good health.
+- This is a mildly spiced curry.
+You can eat 2 to 3 tablespoons of this side dish just like a salad for good health.
 At times, don't worry about the main course.

-Nutritional Information of Bottle Gourd and Mung bean Curry
+Nutritional Information for Bottle Gourd and Mung Bean Curry

 |Serving size: 1|